perez987/Microsoft-Access-in-Java-with-UCanAccess/README.md

 These files must be called when running the program from the command line.

+### Compile the code

+This is done in the usual way, with the command `javac AccessEnJava.java` in the folder where the code file is.

 ### Run the program with dependencies

 In this exercise the AccessEnJava source code is in the disk folder D:\Java\JDBC; the 5 JAR files and the 50empresas.accdb database are in the folder D:\Java\JDBC\lib.
 To run the program from console, you have to include the main class, as usual, and also the dependencies.